EthanDalessandro/EthanToolBox/README.md

    ```

 2. **Create an Installer (Composition Root):**
-   Create a script inheriting from `CompositionRoot` and attach it to a GameObject in your scene.
+   Create a script inheriting from `DICompositionRoot` and attach it to a GameObject in your scene.
+   *You don't need to write anything in `Configure` if you use attributes!*
    ```csharp
    using EthanToolBox.Core.DependencyInjection;